5 Amazing Greek islands close to Athens

 1. Aegina: Pistachios and Ancient Ruins

-Aegina is one of the Greek islands near Athens that you cannot miss.
+Aegina is one of the Greek islands near Athens that you simply can’t miss.
 Perfect for a quick escape from the capital, Aegina offers a mix of history, culture, and natural beauty.
-Here is a guide to what to do and see on this fascinating island.
+Here’s what to do and see on this fascinating island.

 Beaches of Aegina